Mutation-acyclic quivers are totally proper: Applications

-So it suffices to check if $\Delta_{E_7^{(1,1)}}(t)$ and $\Delta_{E_8^{(1,1)}}(t)$ appear in these lists.
+appear in these lists.
 A (still tedious, but straightforward and human verifiable) computation shows that they are not.
-The computation can be further simplified using the work of Amanda Schwartz, see Remark~\ref{rem:Schwartz}. \end{example}
+The computation can be further simplified using the work of Amanda Schwartz \cite{SchwartzTree}. \end{example}